cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
  </details>

-This is exactly what needs to be done when you want to use shape based datacards in <sub><sup>COMBINE</sup></sub> with parametric models.
+This is exactly what needs to be done when you want to use shape based datacards in <span style="font-variant:small-caps;">Combine</span> with parametric models.

 ## A likelihood for a counting experiment
 An introductory presentation about likelihoods and interval estimation is available [here](https://indico.cern.ch/event/976099/contributions/4138517/).